department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/contaminated-drinking-water-at-camp-lejeune.md

 **Both of these must be true:**

-- You were discharged from the military under conditions other than dishonorable, **and**
+- You separated from the military without receiving a dishonorable discharge, **and**
 - You have a diagnosis of one or more of these presumptive conditions:

   - Adult leukemia